scjjb/Ovarian_Subtype_Mags/docs/README.md

 ## Reference
 This code is an extension of our [previous repository](https://github.com/scjjb/DRAS-MIL), which itself was forked from the [CLAM repository](https://github.com/mahmoodlab/CLAM) with corresponding [paper](https://www.nature.com/articles/s41551-020-00682-w).
-Code is also used from the [HIPT repository](https://github.com/mahmoodlab/HIPT), including pretrained model weights.
 This repository and the original CLAM repository are both available for non-commercial academic purposes under the GPLv3 License.